devansh20la/Beating-Melanoma/README.md

 ```
 Pytorch 0.2.0
-(Do not use Pytorch 0.3 or higher, the codes haven't been updated to work with pytorch 0.3.)
+(Do not use Pytorch 0.3 or higher, the codes are not updated to work with pytorch 0.3 )
 ```

 ## Hair removal